gbdev/pandocs/content/Video_Display.md

 As we saw in the description of the STAT register, the LCD Controller cycles through the different modes in a fixed order.
-If we set the STAT bits in a way that they would interrupt the LCD Controller at two consecutive modes, then the second interrupt will not trigger.
-So for example, if we enable the interrupts for Mode 0 and LY=LYC (which triggers during Mode 2), the LY=LYC interrupt will not trigger unless there is a Mode 1 between Mode 0 and Mode 2 (which only happens at the end of every frame).
+If we set the STAT bits in a way that they would interrupt the CPU at two consecutive modes, then the second interrupt will not trigger.
+So for example, if we enable the interrupts for Mode 0 and Mode 1, the Mode 1 interrupt will not trigger.

 # LCD Position and Scrolling